The problem

 The web as we knew it has been captured.
 Web B is the deliberate choice to take it back.

-Not to build something new, but to keep building what was always ours.
+Not to replace the web, but to reclaim and rebuild what was always meant to be ours.

 The web is dead.
 Long live the web.